Noise, vibration, and harshness: Computer-based modeling

-NVH needs good representative prototypes of the production vehicle for testing.
-These are needed early in the design process as the solutions often need substantial modification to the design, forcing in engineering changes which are much cheaper when made early.
+NVH analysis needs good representative prototypes of the production vehicle for testing.
+These are needed early in the design process as the solutions often need substantial modification to the design, forcing in engineering changes which are much less expensive when made early.
 These early prototypes are very expensive, so there has been great interest in computer aided predictive techniques for NVH.

-One example is the modelling works for structure borne noise and vibration analysis.
-When the phenomenon being considered occurs below, say, 25–30 Hz, for example the idle shaking of the powertrain, a multi-body model can be used.
-In contrast, when the phenomenon being considered occurs at relatively high frequency, for example above 1 kHz, a statistical energy analysis (SEA) model may be a better approach.
+One example is the modeling works for structure borne noise and vibration analysis.
+When the phenomenon being considered occurs below, for example, 25–30 Hz, the idle shaking of the powertrain, a multi-body model can be used.
+In contrast, when the phenomenon being considered occurs at relatively high frequency – for example, above 1 kHz – a statistical energy analysis (SEA) model may be a better approach.

 For the mid-frequency band, various methodologies exist, such as vibro-acoustic finite element analysis, and boundary element analysis.
 The structure can be coupled to the interior cavity and form a fully coupled equation system.
-Also other techniques exist that can mix measured data with finite element or boundary element data.
+Also, other techniques exist that can mix measured data with finite element or boundary element data.